Persimmon Caprese Salad

 What ingredients do you need for this persimmon caprese?

-Mozzarella Cheese: We are using fresh mozzarella di bufala, and we are also finishing off with shredded parmesan, and you can also use cheeses like burrata cheese here.
+Mozzarella Cheese: We are using fresh mozzarella di bufala, and we are also finishing off with shredded parmesan, and you can also use cheeses like burrata cheese or mozzarella balls here as well.

-If you’re looking for some other ingredients to add-on to this recipe, some ideas are pomegranate seeds, toasted nuts (like spiced walnuts or almonds), croutons, thinly sliced fennel, making a sweet dressing with maple syrup – just to name a few!
+If you’re looking for some other ingredients to add-on to this recipe, some ideas are pomegranate seeds, dried cranberries, toasted nuts (like spiced walnuts, pecans or almonds), croutons, red onions, orange, thinly sliced fennel, making a sweet dressing with maple syrup – just to name a few!

 Instructions to make this persimmon salad recipe